christopher-wild/FAIR4RS-Packaging/episodes/accessing-packages.md

 ### pip

 pip (package installer for Python) is the standard tool for installing packages from PyPI.
-You can think of PyPI being the supermarket full of packages and pip being the delivery van bringing it to your installation.
+You can think of PyPI being the supermarket full of packages and pip being the delivery van bringing it to you.

 :::

 ### Using pip

-pip itself is a python package that can be found on [PyPI](https://pypi.org/project/pip/), however it comes preinstalled with most python installations, for example [python.org](https://python.org) and inside virtual environments.
+pip itself is a python package that can be found on [PyPI](https://pypi.org/project/pip/).
+It however comes preinstalled with most python installations, for example [python.org](https://python.org) and inside virtual environments.

 The most common way to use pip is from the command line.
 At the top of a package page on PyPI will be the example line you need to install the package